 The Montreal Neurological Institute and Hospital

-Penfield and his colleagues published a method of surgery that would become known as "the Montreal procedure" in 1952.
+Penfield and his colleagues published their findings about a method of surgery that would become known as "the Montreal procedure" in 1952.
 The procedure enabled surgeons to operate on the brains of epileptic patients and destroy the cells where seizures originated.
 The doctors used local anesthetics so they could stimulate parts of the brain using electricity, and the patients could describe the sensations that were triggered by that stimulation.
 This helped doctors to identify and eliminate areas of the brain that produced seizures.
 Thanks to the success of the Montreal procedure, Penfield and his colleagues discovered a lot about the human brain, including which areas produced certain thoughts, and how memories were stored.
 For example, one woman, who suffered from epileptic seizures, reported smelling burnt toast before having a seizure.
 As demonstrated in the video below, Penfield attempted to find this area of the brain by asking the woman when she could smell burnt toast while stimulating parts of the brain.

 Over the next several years, Penfield and his colleagues also developed sophisticated behavioral tests for pre- and post-surgical evaluation and made several other important advances.
-Penfield retired as Director of the MNI in 1960.
+Penfield retired as Director of the Neuro in 1960.

 As a pioneering clinician and researcher, Penfield was celebrated nationally and internationally for what the Globe and Mail called his "almost miraculous" achievements, but to his patients and fellow health professionals, he was also known for his deep integrity and humanity.